Jackshouka/NLP_Portfolio/README.md

 [Word Guessing Game](https://github.com/Jackshouka/NLP_Portfolio/tree/main/wordGuess)

 ## WordNet
 This was a Jupyter notebook that took a look at WordNet, and its hierarchy of words using synsets and evaluating those words, how they fit on the hierarchy, synonyms, antonyms, hyper/hypo-nyms and so on.
-We also took a breif look at sentiWordNet, a sentiment anaylsis addon to WordNet that is relatively limited in what it can do, and Wu-Palmer/Lesk algorithms to evaluate word similarity.
+We also took a brief look at sentiWordNet, a sentiment anaylsis addon to WordNet that is relatively limited in what it can do, and Wu-Palmer/Lesk algorithms to evaluate word similarity.
 You can find it below.

 [Word Net](https://github.com/Jackshouka/NLP_Portfolio/tree/main/wordNet)